JohN100x1/IsekaiMod/README.md

 		- Starts of with the `Plot Armor` feature which make them hard to kill.
 		- Has Overpowered Abilities.
 		- Can merge their spellbook with angel or lich.
+		- Can choose a familiar or animal companion.
 	- `God Emperor` (Isekai Protagonist Archetype)
 		- Has powerful auras that buff allies and debuff enemies.
 		- Has powerful immunities in the late game.